Orders, decorations, and medals of the Holy See: Order of Saint Gregory the Great

 The fourth highest Papal order is the Equestrian Order of St. Gregory the Great.
 Pope Gregory XVI established the order on 1 September 1831 by the Papal brief Quod summis.
 It is awarded in four classes, with military and civil divisions.
 It was initially founded to reward meritorious civic or military service to the Papal States.
 Through the reforms of 1905, the Order was modified so that the classes paralleled those of the Order of Pius IX, excluding the collar.
 The Order is currently awarded for conspicuous service to the Catholic Church, without regard to religious affiliation.
-These awards are typically given premised on recommendations from bishops or Papal nuncios for specific services rendered to the Catholic Church.
+These awards are typically given premised on recommendations from bishops or Papal nuncios for specific services rendered to the Roman Catholic Church.
 Membership in the Order of St. Gregory the Great does not carry the religious obligations of the military orders, making it the preferred award of merit for individual service to the Catholic Church.
 Since 1994, women have been appointed as "dames" in the same classes as men.

-Order of Saint Sylvester Pope and Martyr
+Order of Saint Sylvester

-The fifth highest Papal order is the Order of St. Sylvester Pope and Martyr.
+The fifth highest Papal order is the Order of St. Sylvester.
 In 1841, Pope Gregory XVI reformed the Order of the Golden Spur as an order of merit, with recipients appointed by Papal brief.
 This reformed order was known as the "Order of St. Sylvester and the Golden Militia".
 The reforms of 1905 resulted in the separation of that order into the Order of St. Sylvester and the Order of the Golden Spur.
 The Order of St. Sylvester is presented in the same classes and grades as the Order of St. Gregory the Great, and is typically awarded to recognize and reward members of the laity for active service in the apostolates.
 It may also be presented to non-Catholics.

-Orders under the protection of the Apostolic See
+Orders under the protection of the Holy See

 The term Papal Orders of Knighthood officially includes the Equestrian Order of the Holy Sepulchre, a religious order of chivalry, as it is under the direct protection of the Pope, who is sovereign of the order, and which has a Cardinal as Grand Master.
 The Order is headquartered in the Vatican City State.

 Several military religious orders were established at the time of, and since, the Crusades.
-Of these only the Order of the Holy Sepulchre and the Order of Malta are recognised by the Apostolic See:
+Of these, only the Order of the Holy Sepulchre and the Order of Malta are recognised by the Holy See.

 The Sovereign Military Order of Malta is a sovereign order of chivalry.
-The Order and the Apostolic See exchange ambassadors.
+The Order and the Holy See exchange ambassadors.
 The Pope is not Sovereign of the Order nor does he appoint members to the ranks of knighthood.
 He is, however, the first to be informed following the election of the Grand Master and appoints a Cardinal Protector of the Order.
 The Grand Master, a lay professed religious, ranks as a Cardinal of the Holy Roman Church and his accorded the title Eminent Highness and Prince.